 We did fine during those three absences; we successfully treaded water, put certain things on hold, and I made periodic returns.
 This time, however, was a fundamentally different experience.
 We thrived.
 No treading whatsoever; we revved up.
 Everyone stepped up and performed in spectacular ways.

-This year has been one of the busiest and most complex times in SMC history, maybe the most.
+This year has been one of the busiest and most complex times in SMCo history, maybe the most.
 Before I left we had a number of commitments that required my involvement.
 And yet it was nearly seamless (no, not everything worked just right, but a lot did and only a little didn’t).
-Led by Deirdre Bohan, Rob Meyers, Siobhan Mullin, Ryan Bushey, Newell Isbell Shinn (all members of our Management Committee) and others, the SMC team stepped up and provided tremendous leadership and wisdom.
+Led by Deirdre Bohan, Rob Meyers, Siobhan Mullin, Ryan Bushey, Newell Isbell Shinn (all members of our Management Committee) and others, the SMCo team stepped up and provided tremendous leadership and wisdom.

 For me, and for the company, this is transformative.
 My role is shifting.
 I am becoming less generative and more reactive.
 Not only does that reduce bottlenecking, but it significantly increases my capacity and our capacity.
 Our company is evolving, in big ways.